 The Johns Hopkins Berman Institute of Bioethics is pleased to invite applications for the Hecht?Levi Postdoctoral Fellowship Program in Bioethics.
-The admissions committee is seeking a few uniquely qualified postdoctoral applicants to begin this two-year fellowship in September 2019.
-Applicants with at least some exposure to Bioethics during their education are encouraged to apply, though an extensive background in bioethics is not required.
-This admissions process is highly competitive, and only a few applicants are accepted into the program each year.
+The Program is seeking a few uniquely qualified postdoctoral applicants to begin this two-year fellowship in September 2020.
+Although an extensive background in bioethics is not required, priority will be given to applicants with at least some exposure to bioethics during their education.
+The selection process is highly competitive, with up to four Fellows accepted into the program each year.

 Hecht-Levi Fellowship Program Description:

 The Hecht-Levi Fellowship is a two-year program of study and experiential learning in bioethics administered by the Johns Hopkins Berman Institute of Bioethics.
 The main goal of the Fellowship is to launch the careers of the next generation of bioethics scholars, so the program offers a considerable amount of protected time for research and publication.